Caramelized Onion & Shiitake Pasta

 This is one of those weeknight meals that I’m always a little hesitant about posting.
 Caramelized onion and mushroom pasta – isn’t that too easy?
 Are people going to roll their eyes at this?
 They might.
-Yes, it’s a very simple recipe, but everyone needs simple recipes to add to the weeknight repertoire, so I’m posting it anyway.
+Yes, advice it’s a very simple recipe, medications but everyone needs simple recipes to add to the weeknight repertoire, myocarditis so I’m posting it anyway.

 This pasta is just easy enough to make after work, but still interesting enough to make a Tuesday a little more exciting.
 It starts off with some onions caramelized in butter.
 Once they start to melt into sweet deliciousness, add some shiitake mushrooms and cook until everything browns and melts together.
 To brighten it up, make a quick pesto-like sauce with Italian Parsley, olive oil and lemon juice.